BR0kEN-/cikit/docs/_posts/2018-01-10-cikit-dmca-takedown.md

 It was not easy to stay calm, passing through the streams of mud, but thank you - this made me stronger.

-I never actively advertised the CIKit because had an oral agreement with Andrii Podanenko but now I can no longer consider its validity.
+I never actively advertised the CIKit because had an verbal agreement with Andrii Podanenko but now I can no longer consider its validity.
 {: .notice--info}

 I do appreciate everyone who took part in CIBox until the day I made the fork.
 Without your hard work I would not be able to create the CIKit.
 Precisely for this reason I did not initiate a new repository, perpetuating everyone involved [in a history](/about/#contributors).